toland/patron/README.md

 development packages on Debian or Ubuntu.
 Other Linux systems are probably similar.
 Windows users are on your own.
 Good luck with that.

+## Threading

+By itself, the `Patron::Session` objects are not multi-thread safe.
+At this time, Patron has no support for `curl_multi_*` family of functions for doing concurrent requests.
+However, the actual code that interacts with libCURL does unlock the RVM GIL, so using multiple `Session` objects in different threads is possible with a high degree of concurrency.
+For sharing a resource of sessions between threads we recommend using the [connection_pool](https://rubygems.org/gems/connection_pool) gem by Mike Perham.

+    patron_pool = ConnectionPool.new(size: 5, timeout: 5) { Patron::Session.new }
+    patron_pool.with do |session|
+      session.get(...)
+    end

 ## Installation